nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about displaying archived employees in tCheck:**<br>

-Archived employees will be shown with a red color label, named as `[Archived]`, in front of their names.
+Archived employees will be shown with a red color label, named as "[Archived]", in front of their names.
 You may refer to the screenshot below.<br>

 </div>